Ellen came to me for voice training in her fifties. As a young girl in a school choir she was told to mouth the words.

 My voice sings with all the enthusiasm, excitement and wonder of a young child.

-That’s what you’re regaining, the joy and wonder of a child.
+It might not feel real or wonderful yet, but that’s what you’re regaining, the joy and wonder of a child.

 Your whole, resonant, dynamic, wonderful voice is waiting for you.